wearefine/fae/docs/index.md

 ### Version management

 Fae follows semantic versioning, so you can expect the following format: `major.minor.patch`.
-Patch versions add bugfixes, minor versions add backwards comapitble features and major versions add non-backward complatible features.
+Patch versions add bugfixes, minor versions add backwards compilable features and major versions add non-backward compatible features.

 Until Fae is publically released we'll maintain branches for each major release and tag each patch.
 You can add arguments to the gem claration to help lock in a version if you are running `bundle update`: